slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### On hiring

 <!--
+> *"The best resumes don’t list jobs—they tell stories of impact."  -- Laszlo Bock [1972]*

+-- x\@elonclipsx] * Elon Musk on hiring: Goodness of heart is important.
+"If somebody gets things done, I love them.
+It's pretty straightforward.
+It's not like some idiosyncratic thing.
+If somebody executes well, I'm a huge fan, and if they don't, I'm not.
+It's not about mapping to my idiosyncratic preferences, or certainly I try not to have it be mapping to my idiosyncratic preferences.I think it's a good idea to hire for talent and drive and trustworthiness.
+I think goodness of heart is important.
+I've underweighted that at one point.
+So are they a good person, trustworthy, smart and talented, and hardworking?
+If so, you can add domain knowledge, but those fundamental traits, those fundamental properties, you cannot change."Interview with John Collison and Dwarkesh Patel, February 5, 2026
+-- x\@ginacostag_] * THE GOLDEN RESPONSE: "Based on my research and the value I'll bring to this role, I'm looking for something in the range of [X to Y].
+But I'm flexible depending on the full compensation package and growth opportunities.
+What range did you have in mind?"
+-- x\@keskanana] * There’s nothing wrong with your CV people are just hiring their friends and relatives -- x\@lay2000lbs] * If I were starting a company today I’d be hiring artists, poets, historians, and philosophers.
+The "office" would have no desks, a living room with an espresso machine, bar, and smoking porch .
+Building & operations are outsourced to AI, just need dreamers.
+-- x\@naval] * All of the desirable people - the ones that you actually want to work with, spend time with, or date - won’t apply for the job.
+They have to be identified from afar and hunted down.
+-- x\@naval] * It’s not about junior vs senior, it’s about “good with AI” vs “not good with AI.”
+-- x\@navalismhq] * If you want to be rewarded, you have to be irreplaceable.
+If you want to be irreplaceable, you have to be unique.
+If you want to be unique, you have to be authentic.
+If you want to be authentic, stop listening to everyone and everything else.
+It’s drowning «you» out.
+-- x\@nntaleb] * "Never hire an A student unless it is to take exams."
+-- x\@shl] * No longer hiring junior or even mid-level software engineers.
+Our tokens per codebase: Gumroad: 2M Flexile: 800K Helper: 500K Iffy: 200K Shortest: 100K Both Claude 3.5 Sonnet and o3-mini have context windows of 200K tokens, meaning they can now write 100% of our Iffy and Shortest code if prompted well.It won’t be long until AI will be writing all the code for Helper, Flexile, and Gumroad.
+My guess is by the end of 2026.
+Our new process: 1.
+Sit and chat about what we need to build, doing research with Deep Research as we go.
+2. Have AI record everything and turn it into a spec.
+3. Clean up the spec, adding any design requirements / other nuances.
+4. Have Devin code it up.
+5. QA, merge, (auto-)deploy to prod.
+-- x\@southevropa] * Applying to jobs is a humiliation ritual

-- There’s nothing wrong in specialization — it’s how we stay sane.
++ There’s nothing wrong in specialization — it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be «better at X than anyone who is better at Y» and «better at Y than anyone who is better at X.» This is very, very achievable, regardless of how highly competent your local set of peers is.
-- Estimativas são Promessas.
++ Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an «estimate», it would be a «prediction».
 Therefore, there is zero correlation between an estimate and the actual outcome.
-- hiring questions: sucess history. why did you go that company and why did you left.
++ hiring questions: success history. why did you go that company and why did you left.
-- People want freedom to choose their process.
++ People want freedom to choose their process.
-- pro tip: near the end of an interview, tell your interviewers that you want the role
++ pro tip: near the end of an interview, tell your interviewers that you want the role
-- T ou pi shaped.
++ T ou pi shaped.
-- Two valid methods: hiring on culture contribution and hiring on culture matching.
++ Two valid methods: hiring on culture contribution and hiring on culture matching.
-- Your boss doesn’t care how hard you work.
++ Your boss doesn’t care how hard you work.
 They care how easy you make their job.

-> *"The best resumes don’t list jobs—they tell stories of impact." -- Laszlo Bock [1972]] -->
+-->

 > *"He who works with his hands is a laborer.